Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Tyr-1-aptamer.md

 <p class="header_box" id="Structure">Structure</p>
-<font>The sequence and secondary prediction structure of the aptamer will be shown here, here we used ribodraw to complete the figure.
+<p>The sequence and secondary prediction structure of the aptamer will be shown here, here we used ribodraw to complete the figure.
 The 2D structure of the figures is based on the prediction results of the RNA fold website by ribodraw tool to draw.
 We used the minimum free energy (MFE) structure.
-Try1 aptamer binding to L-tyrosine.<br></font>
+Try1 aptamer binding to L-tyrosine.<br></p>
 <p>5'-GGGAAGCUUGUACAGGGGGCAGUCAACUCGUGCGAUCGUGAAAACGGGGCAAGAUGGCCUUACAGCGGUCAAUACGGGGGUCAUCAGAUAGGGAGGCCCUCCUGGUGGUCCGUUCGGGAUCCUC-3'</p>
 <img src="/images/2D/Try1_aptamer_2D.svg" alt="drawing" style="width:800px;height:400px;display:block;margin:0 auto;border-radius:0;" class="img-responsive">
 <div style="display: flex; justify-content: center;"></div>